 Child Car Seat Laws in the United States

 Carrying children in our cars is carrying our most precious cargo.
-We keep them safe in our home countries with child car seat laws, and it should be no different when we travel abroad.
+We keep them safe at home with car seat laws, and it should be the same when we travel.
 But, regulations do vary from country to country, and within the United States, the laws vary by individual states.
-In some states you may find that regulations are laxer than the laws at home, in others you may find them more stringent.
+In some states regulations are laxer than the laws at home, in others they are more stringent.

 Car Seats in Rental Cars